-While you watch your colleagues start off on their vacations, you’ve got more holiday feature writing to do.
+While you might be watching your colleagues start off on their vacations (or staycations, it’s 2020), you’ve got more holiday feature writing to do.

 This annual deadline doesn’t always lead to your most creative writing.

 Keep these five things in mind, when readying your news site for the holidays.

 Thanks to content marketing, news releases have become great vehicles for storytelling.
 Marketers and publicists know you’re pressed for time and low on staff through the new year, so they’re making releases easier than ever to use.

 A quick search of recent releases uncovered these announcements, which can be used as stand-alone holiday pieces: